scottwater/weather/README.md

 With my chosen path to find the weather, there are three steps involved:

-1. Take the address and find longitude and latitude.
+1. Take the address and find lon and lat.
 2. Convert the lon and lat to a set of grid points needed for the weather API
 3. Use the grid points to query for the forecast for this address/location